jaseknighter/splnkr/README.md

 LEGEND
   * (A) *breadcrumbs*: displays the following details: *sequence set number, sequin number, output type, output, output mode, output param*
-    * The breadcrumb in the screenshot above (*sqncr 5-1 sc voice 1*) indicates the following has been selected on the grid: *sequence set (5), sequence step (1), output type (softcut), output(voice 1)*
+    * The breadcrumb in the screenshot above (*sqncr 5-1 sc voice 1*) indicates the following has been selected on the grid:
+      * sequence set: 5
+      * sequence step: 6
+      * output type: softcut
+      * output: voice 1
+      * mod: rate
+      * selected value: 5 (relative)
   * (B) *active ui group*: displays the currently selected ui group
-    * The screenshot above shows the *output modes* ui group has been selected
+    * The screenshot above shows the *output values* ui group has been selected
-  * (C) sequence step: three rows of values are displayed on the right representing the current output value at each step of the sequence (going left to right, top to bottom).
+  * (C) *sequence step*: three rows of values are displayed on the right representing the current output value at each step of the sequence (going left to right, top to bottom).
-  * (D) sub-sequence values: at each step of a sequence, there is a five step sub-sequence implemented as sequins nested within sequins.
+  * (D) *sub-sequence value*: at each step of a sequence, there is a five step sub-sequence implemented as sequins nested within sequins.
-  * (E) selected output value *E* represents the value currently selected with the grid. when a sub-sequence step is selected on the grid, this selected output value is assigned to the selected sub-sequence step.
+  * (E) *selected output value*: represents the value currently selected. when a sub-sequence step is selected on the grid (columns 6-10, row 8), this selected output value is assigned to the selected sub-sequence step.

 ## filterbank

-parameters for the 16 channel filterbank may be controlled via the params menu or using the grid.
+parameters for the 16 channel bandpass filterbank may be controlled via the params menu or using the grid.

-three parameters may be set for each of the filterbanks 16 channelsw:
+there are three parameters for each of the filterbanks' 16 channels:
-* channel level (amp)
+* level (amp)
 * reciprocal quality (rq)
 * center frequency (cf)

 ### filterbank grid controls
 <img src="images/filter_grid.png" width="66%">

-*parameter adjustment*
+LEGEND
+*mode selectors*
+(1) *filter mode* selector (row 8, col 15): switches the grid to the bandpass filter control mode.
+(2) *sequencer mode* selector (row 8, col 16): switches the grid to the sequencer control mode. (note: using encoder e1 to select the norns sequencer view (page 3) will automatically switch the grid to the sequencer mode.)

+*filterbank view selectors*
+(3) *level view selector*
+(4) *reciprocal quality (rq) view selector*:
+(5) *center frequency (cf) view selector*

-the top 7 buttons in each row indicate the intensity of the setting for the filterbank parameter. if none of the top 7 buttons are lit in one of the grid's 16 columns, the filter at the selected slot is at its lowest intensity. if all 7 buttons lit, the filter at the selected slot is at its highest intensity.
+(A) *parameter value selectors* the top 7 buttons in each row of the grid are used to set the value of the parameters of the filterbank's 16 bandpass filters. if none of the top 7 buttons are lit in a grid column, the selected parameter (level, rq, or cf) of the bandpass filter at the selected slot is at its lowest value. if all 7 buttons lit in a column, the active parameter filter at the selected slot is at its highest value.

-selecting a button that is already lit sets the parameter to its lowest value.

-*toggling between parameters*
-each of the three parameters listed above may be controled via the grid by toggling between first three buttons on the grid's bottom row.

 *animation controls*
-the 5th and 6th buttons on the grid's bottom row control animation options for each of the three filter channel parameters:

-*button 5*: pressing this button sweeps the values of each channel to the left cycling the values around to the far right channel after the values pass by the far left channel. if lit, pressing the button again turns off the animation.
+(6) *horizontal animation*: pressing this button (column 5, row 8) sweeps the values of each channel to the left cycling the values around to the far right channel after the values pass by the far left channel. if lit, pressing the button again turns off the animation.
-*button 6*: pressing this button sweeps the values of each channel to the upwards, cycling back to the channel's min value when the max value is reached. if lit, pressing the button again turns off the animation.
+(7) *vertical animation*: pressing this button (column 6, row 8) sweeps the values of each channel to the upwards, cycling back to the channel's min value when the max value is reached. if lit, pressing the button again turns off the animation.

-selecting a buttons 5 or 6 when they are already lit turns off the animation for the selected filter parameter

 *parameter overlay*
-selecting button 8 on the bottom row turns overlays the values of all three filter parameters over one another, making it easier to see how they interact with animation turned on.
+(8) selecting button (column 8, row 8) overlays the values of all three filter parameters over one another, making it easier to see how they interact, especially with animation turned on.

 ## misc parameters
-the controls covered in the section below are found in the PARAMETERS>EDIT menu. with a few exceptions, these controls are not controllable with the grid sequencer.
+the controls covered in the section below are found in the PARAMETERS>EDIT menu. with a few exceptions, these are not controllable with the grid sequencer.

 ### record player
-what gets recorded depends on the `play mode` setting:
+records the loaded audio sample. how the sample gets recorded depends on the `play mode` setting:
 * *stop*: record the entire sample
 * *loop all*: record the entire sample
 * *all cuts*: record all sample areas set by cutters